 IDST 470.
-Seminar in Civic Engagement & Social Entrepreneurship (3-0-3) [formerly SOWK 470, equivalent]
+Seminar in Civic Engagement & Social Justice (3-0-3)

-Prerequisites: BUSN 340 and ENGL 454.
+Prerequisites: IDST 250 and ENGL 454.

-This is the capstone course for the minor in civic engagement and social entrepreneurship.
-This seminar draws on course work and experiential learning in the minor.
+This capstone course draws on course work and experiential learning in the minor.
 Students will: identify a community need; develop a partnership with a community agency which has a global, national or community mission and provide semester long service hours; create a project proposal of research and innovative action; and complete and present a reflective paper on the project.
-This service-learning course requires a minimum of 40 service hours and counts for 40 hours towards Service Distinction.
+This service-learning course requires a minimum of 40 service hours and counts for 40 hours toward Service Distinction.